BrandonTang89/MERN-ToDoList/README.md

 Note that you need to make the directory ```./mongodb_data``` before starting the database.

-### Initial Set-Up of DB
+### Manually Modifying the DB

+__Note that this is not needed for running the software.__

 We can connect to the DB using ```mongosh``` which will open a shell that automatically connects to the running ```mongod```.

-We set up using the following commands:
+We set up the database manually using the following commands:
 ```bash
 use ToDoDB # Creates the new DB
 db.createCollection("user_tasks") # creates a collection in the DB